At Morton Fraser Lawyers we have highlighted clarity as our guiding principle.

-We are processing a very high volume of new claims.
-If you have submitted a Caseform and you have not recieved Terms of Business from us within 4 weeks please let us know.
 We will not send you a copy of your claim until we have received a case number from the Employment Tribunal and a copy of the Council's response to your claim.
-The Tribunal currently has a huge backlog so we would ask you to be patient whilst we wait for these things to be issued.
+The Tribunal currently has a huge backlog so we would ask you to be patient whilst we wait for these documents to be issued by the Tribunal.

 It is very important that you keep us informed of any changes in your personal details or your employment details as this may affect your claim.